pvdabeel/prolog/Documentation/FEATURES.md

 **Native @preserved-rebuild and haskell-updater.**
 Sub-slot (`:=`) ABI changes trigger same-version rebuilds of installed reverse dependencies as part of the plan.
-GHC ABI-hash breakage -- invisible to sub-slots -- is detected from haskell-cabal's broken-package check and repaired mid-build by rebuilding the broken packages before retrying the failed phase, where traditional emerge fails and defers to a manual haskell-updater run.
+GHC ABI-hash and OCaml/findlib breakage -- invisible to sub-slots -- are detected from their compiler failure signatures and repaired mid-build by rebuilding the broken packages before retrying the failed phase, where traditional emerge fails and defers to a manual haskell-updater run (or, for OCaml, to the user).

 **Collision deconfliction.**
 Merge-time file collisions caused by missing blocker atoms are recognised and